Hala al-Karib: United Nations engagement

-In 2021 the United Nations Security Council discussed the situation in Sudan. al-Karib prepared a statement at their request summarising the civil situation.
+In 2021 the United Nations Security Council discussed the situation in Sudan.
+Al-Karib prepared a statement at their request summarising the civil situation.
 The Security Council met again in 2023 to discuss Sudan and al-Karib was again asked to prepare a statement.
 She has been involved in peace negotiations if only to point out that there are so few influential women involved that any outcome is unlikely to be even-handed.

+Advocacy for Women’s Participation in Peace Processes

+Hala Al-Karib has been an outspoken advocate for increasing women’s participation in peace negotiations and protests across the Horn of Africa.
+In a United Nations Office to the African Union podcast discussion, she emphasized how women’s exclusion from formal peace tables limits the sustainability of peace agreements and undermines community-level recovery.
+She argued that women’s rights groups possess crucial knowledge on local conflict drivers, displacement, and grassroots security concerns, making their involvement fundamental to durable peace building efforts.
+Al-Karib also highlighted the need for structural reforms, including safer political environments and protection for women activists, to ensure that women can meaningfully influence negotiation spaces.

 Publications

 Hala Al Karib is a researcher and an essayist with many publications that focus on women empowerment in Africa.
-She is the editorial head of “Women In Islam”, this is a journal that discusses women’s struggles in islamic societies such as rights, and gender equality.She often contributes opinion pieces to multiple magazines and outlets regarding female activism.
+She is the editorial head of “Women In Islam”, this is a journal that discusses women’s struggles in islamic societies such as rights, and gender equality.
+She often contributes opinion pieces to multiple magazines and outlets regarding female activism.

+International Engagement and Recognition

+Al-Karib has also been profiled for her contributions to global feminist legal advocacy, including recognition by the ATLAS Women network, which highlights leading women in law and international justice.
+The profile describes her as a prominent voice defending women’s rights in conflict-affected societies and promoting legal reforms that confront gender-based violence, discriminatory laws, and state repression.
+Through her international engagements, she has advanced intersectional approaches to women’s rights that link local activism, regional organizing, and global accountability frameworks.

 Award and memberships

 In 2024 her work was recognised when she joined the BBC's 100 inspiring Women.
 She is a fellow of the Rift Valley Institute and a member of the board of the Musawah organisation who try to ensure equality and justice in Muslim family laws.